 I try to carry this lightness through the season and it often spills over into the way I cook.
 As much as I love being in the kitchen, during summer I'd rather cook outside.
 I crave food that's uncomplicated, fresh, flavorful and easy to prepare.
 Naturally shrimp fits in this category.

 Shrimp is versatile and holds up really well on the grill.
 The secret though is marinate, marinate, marinate!
-Shrimp itself is somewhat flavorful if properly seasoned by adding a honey lime marinade to it just takes it to another level.
+Shrimp itself is somewhat flavorful if properly seasoned but by adding a honey lime marinade to it, just takes it to another level.
 And sure, you can cook it in a frying pan and won't be dissapointed but there's something about the flavor of the grill that's unmatched.

 Unless you're lucky enough to find jumbo shrimp, I generally try and go for large ones and just add them on skewers.
 You can use the wooden kind, but I've actually invested in metal ones that can be reused.
 Less waste is always a plus.

 To go along with the shrimp, I've decided to throw some pineapple on the grill and add another level of sweetness.
+Sprinkling the pineapple with salt right after it has finished grilling will tie the whole dish together by balancing the sweetness of the pineapple.

 honey lime grilled shrimp with pineapple